God’s Promise for the Disappointed

 So then, what does God promise when we are disappointed?

-One promise that’s helped me over the years is Psalm 34:10, "The young lions suffer want and hunger; but those who seek the Lord lack no good thing."
-This promise is for those who seek the Lord — those who are saved by faith in Christ and are seeking to know God.
+One promise that’s helped me over the years is Psalm 34:10, “The young lions suffer want and hunger; but those who seek the Lord lack no good thing.”
+This promise is for those who seek the Lord — those who are saved by faith in Christ and who are seeking to know him more.

 So how is God fulfilling his promise to you?

 The Greatest Good

 What helped me understand this was to ask: What is the greatest good?